7.4 Healthy lifestyles and healthy nutrition

 A Framework for Improved Health and Wellbeing 2013 – 2025

-A Framework for Improved Health and Wellbeing 2013 – 2025 (Department of Health, 2013), aims to achieve an island where everyone can enjoy physical and mental health and wellbeing to their full potential, where wellbeing is valued and supported at every level of society and is everyone’s responsibility.
+A Framework for Improved Health and Wellbeing 2013 – 2025, aims to achieve an island where everyone can enjoy physical and mental health and wellbeing to their full potential, where wellbeing is valued and supported at every level of society and is everyone’s responsibility.
 While the framework does not specifically target any section of the population, it does include references specific to youth and sub-sections of youth throughout.
 It has three dominant themes: equality, wellbeing, and empowerment.
 The Cabinet Committee on Social Policy oversees the framework’s delivery.
 The Health and Wellbeing Programme in the Department of Health has responsibility for strategic planning and co-ordination of the implementation of the framework actions.
 Regional specific implementation plans have also been devised for differing time periods.
 A Healthy Ireland research plan will be developed to build the knowledge base and ensure that the highest quality and most up-to-date data, scientific knowledge and evaluation tools are available to support the implementation and monitoring of the framework’s actions and guide the development of new policies into the future.

 The Healthy Eating and Active Living Policy Priority Programme was established in late 2016 by the HSE to mobilise the health services to improve health and wellbeing.
 It aims to do so by increasing the levels of physical activity, healthy diet and healthier weight across services users, staff and the population as a whole, with a focus on families and children.
 The National Policy Priority Programme Team work to co-ordinate and lead activity across the health services to ensure implementation of two policies: